compi1234/spchlab/lab01_speech_audio/README.md

 #### HarmonicSignals.ipynb

 A GUI for experimenting with perception of harmonic signals.
-The goal is to show that frequency content has correlates along 3 perceptual axis:
+The goal is to show that frequency content has correlates along 3 very quite perceptual axis:
 - **pitch**: short time periodicity results in a pitch percept, typically in the 20-400Hz range
 - **timbre**: spectral envelope shaping the intensities of the pitch harmonics determine the timbre of signals; e.g. for speech it is the key to determine the differences between vowels
 - **rhythm**: repetitions at a rate lower than about 15Hz are not perceived as a frequency but as some event repeating over time